Michigan: Christian Supremacist Milita Hutaree Members Indicted for Terror Plot Against Police

 Hutaree’s web page had a scrolling announcement in red that read “Training April 24th contact headquarters immediately.”

-Hutaree Militia Sought Christian Supremacist “Colonial Christian Republic”
+Hutaree Militia Sought Christian Extremist “Colonial Christian Republic”

 Hutaree Friends and Supporters